sg-milad/simple-currency-exchange-rate/README.md

 and wait a couple of minutes to build the project. after build please open [localhost](http://localhost:300/docs). if you don't like using swagger please insert docs-json.json to postman and enjoy.

+### Todo

+-   implement cache
+-   Make one API to convert all currency(fiat, crypt currency)